agenticbuddy/codex/docs/session-restore.md

 - Sessions list rendering and filtering:
   - File paths are removed from the list; recorded root appears only in “All sessions”.
 “This project” excludes sessions with no recorded root.
-  - В режиме “All sessions” для сессий без `recorded_project_root` явно показывается “root: Unknown”.
+- In “All sessions” mode, sessions without `recorded_project_root` explicitly show “root: Unknown”.

 - Search implementation:
   - List search filters by displayed fields (label and, when present, recorded root) and updates results live; Esc restores the original list.
 Matches are highlighted in the label.
   - Viewer search operates over the displayed, wrapped lines; Enter jumps to the first match, “n”/“N” navigate subsequent/previous matches; matches are highlighted inline.

 - Server restore and experimental flow:
-  - When a server token is missing, the UI suggests running “Exp.
-Restore”.
-The plan summary (segments and ~tokens) появляется только при запуске “Exp.
-Restore”. Крупные истории аккуратно бьются на сегменты.
+  - When a server token is missing, the UI suggests running “Replay”.
+The plan summary (segments and ~tokens) is shown only when starting “Replay”.
+Large histories are carefully split into segments.
-  - Во время “Exp.
-Restore” сегменты не запускают активные действия модели: после каждого сегмента посылается Interrupt. По завершении — в историю вставляется полный реплей с тем же рендером, что в Session Viewer.
+  - Restore (server) performs a Handshake first; success inserts the full replay and continues; failure offers Replay immediately (no intermediate state is committed).
+  - Replay ports several Restore controls for parity:
+    - Approved commands are imported from the old rollout into the new session for both manual Replay and auto‑fallback Replay.
+    - MCP tools diff: when available, the list of tools recorded in the old rollout is compared to the current environment and missing tools are surfaced as a background notice and recorded in state.
+    - Settings parity: the old session header is provided to the core so it can record a concise `settings_changed` line (from→to) on the first user turn of the new session.
+  - During “Replay” segments do not trigger model actions: after each segment an Interrupt is sent.
+Segments auto‑advance without key presses and are rendered progressively into history as they are sent; a concise summary is printed at the end.

 ### Help